 An abandoned Jewish cemetery in Asilah, Morocco, looks like a solemn and beatific spot by the ocean, but it holds a tragic history as well as some surprisingly mysterious headstones.

-Witness to that banished community is the tiny Jewish cemetery located right by the sea beneath the city walls of Asilah.
-The graves lie still there, sadly abandoned and surrounded by weeds.
-The gravestones are mainly simple and have epigrams, written in Hebrew and in Spanish as it was usual in Sephardic communities.
+The graves lie there still, abandoned and surrounded by weeds.
+The gravestones are mainly simple and have epigrams, written in Hebrew and in Spanish as was common in the Sephardic communities.

-The graveyard also holds a mysterious and ominous gravestone for an unknown young girl named Simi located at the very edge of the cliff overlooking the Atlantic.
-The text on the stone reads, “Simi Roiff, died in 15 Tamus 5704 (6 July 1944) 'Bitter and desperate, she left herself drag by misfortune and let her young soul be snatched'”
+The graveyard also holds one mysterious and ominous gravestone for an unknown young girl named Simi located at the very edge of the cliff overlooking the Atlantic.
+The text on the stone reads, “Simi Roiff, died in 15 Tamus 5704 (6 July 1944).
+Amargada y desesperada se dejo abandonar por sus infortunio y jovem aun se dejo arrebatar su alma. (“Bitter and desperate, she felt abandoned in her young unfortunate state; she allowed her soul to be taken.”)

-Any explorer visiting the cemetery would do well to say a prayer for not only the tragic Jewish communities that once lived in the area, but also for poor, unfortunate Simi.
+Any explorer visiting the cemetery would do well to say a prayer for not only the dead left behind by the diaspora, but also for poor, unfortunate Simi.